Which organelle is responsible for producing ATP through cellular... | Channels for Pearson+

 1

-Step 1: Understand the function of ATP in the cell.
-ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various biological processes.
+Step 1: Begin by understanding the function of ATP (adenosine triphosphate).
+ATP is the primary energy currency of the cell, used to power various cellular processes.

-Step 2: Learn about cellular respiration.
-Cellular respiration is the process by which cells convert glucose and oxygen into ATP, carbon dioxide, and water.
-This process occurs in specific organelles within eukaryotic cells.
+Step 2: Recall the process of cellular respiration, which is the metabolic pathway that converts glucose and oxygen into ATP, carbon dioxide, and water.
+This process occurs in eukaryotic cells.

 Step 3: Identify the organelle responsible for cellular respiration.
-The mitochondrion is the organelle where cellular respiration takes place.
-It contains enzymes and structures necessary for the stages of cellular respiration: glycolysis, the citric acid cycle, and oxidative phosphorylation.
+The mitochondrion is the organelle where the majority of ATP is produced through processes such as the Krebs cycle and oxidative phosphorylation.

-Step 5: Conclude that the mitochondrion is the correct answer based on its role in producing ATP through cellular respiration in eukaryotic cells.
+Step 5: Conclude that the mitochondrion is the correct answer, as it is the powerhouse of the cell and directly responsible for ATP production through cellular respiration.

 Watch next